Lisbon Food Guide Local picks · No tourist traps · Easy to find

 O Velho Eurico

-Trendy yet traditional.
 Modern Portuguese tapas in a lively atmosphere right behind Lisbon Cathedral.
+More creative than the others on this list — good for couples who want something a bit more contemporary without losing the local feel.
 Don’t miss the roasted pork cheeks.

 Open in Google Maps